Say Yes to the Dress

-Say Yes to the Dress is an American reality television series on TLC which follows events at Kleinfeld Bridal in Manhattan.
+Say Yes to the Dress is an American reality television series on TLC which follows events at Kleinfeld Bridal in Manhattan, New York.
 The series shows the progress of individual sales associates, managers, and fitters at the store, along with profiling brides as they search for the perfect wedding dress.
 Common themes include overwhelming advice of friends and family, the ability of the "perfect dress" to help a bride overcome personal difficulty, struggle with weight and body image concerns, and the challenge of staying in budget, especially in the case of dresses by Kleinfeld's exclusive designer, Pnina Tornai.
 Dresses sold on the show range from $1,300 to $40,000.

 Cast

 Mara Urshel

 Mara Urshel is one of the co-owners of Kleinfeld.
 Earlier in her career in the retail industry, she served as senior vice president and general merchandise manager at Saks Fifth Avenue.
 She worked there for twenty years.
 After she left Saks, she was employed by Casual Corner and Geoffrey Beene Company in executive management positions.
 She then purchased the Kleinfeld Bridal store with Ronald Rothstein and Wayne Rogers on July 9, 1999.